thomasberge/restedwf/README.md

 - Text/binary file server support, although with limited streaming capabilities.
 - Settings from either code, environment or json file.
 - Test development server server.

+### Circular Flow

+Code-first or API-first?
+That is a question many dev teams have to ask themselves.
+Most often they end up with a hybrid, or something else all-together.
+With Circular Flow, Rested WF will enable developers to do both.
+That is achieved by the import/export OpenAPI features.
+The specific flow is still being worked on and will exist in an unfinished form for many iterations.

 ### Add-ons